Alex3397/every-new-manjaro-setup-config/README.md

 ```

 If every things ok.
-# Good.
 You're blessed by the gods of computing, a demigod walking among stardust.

 For the rest of us, mere mortals, that doesn't run node v10.22.1.
 We gotta do the following.